Table of Contents

 Network monitoring involves the continuous surveillance of a network's performance, availability, and security.
 It revolves around the collection and analysis of data related to network devices, traffic, and applications.

-The primary goal of network monitoring is to ensure that the network is operating smoothly and efficiently, and to promptly detect and respond to issues such as downtime, congestion, and security breaches.
+The primary goal of network monitoring is to ensure that the network is operating smoothly and efficiently, and to promptly detect and respond to issues such as network downtime, congestion, and security breaches.
 Monitoring tools often provide real-time alerts, reports, and dashboards to IT teams, enabling them to take action based on the collected data.

 Key Differences of Network Monitoring: